walmartlabs/concord-website/docs/plugins/kube.md

 - `admin`: connect as cluster administrator or not, defaults to `false`.
 - `adminSecretsPassword`: the password for getting admin secrets from concord.
 - `dir`: The directory where the Kubernetes manifests are, defaults to `k8s` for kubectl and `k7e` for kustomize.
+It is only used if the action is `apply` or `delete`.
 - `namespace`: the namespace to apply the kubectl manifests to.
 - `namespaceSecretsPassword`: the namespace password.
 - `target`: query object for selecting clusters.
 Commonly used values are:
     `cluster_id`, `cluster_seq`, `country`, `profile`, `provider`, and `site`.
     `cluster_id: <an_id>` targets a single cluster, while a `provider: azure` targets every azure cluster in the inventory.
-- `multi` allow the target to hit more than one cluster.
-Prevents running commands on multiple clusters by mistake.
+- `multi` must be set to `true`, if you want to run this task in more than one cluster.
+This is to prevent running commands on multiple clusters by mistake.

 When the application is deployed, all cluster variables from the inventory are replaced in the yaml files.
 The most useful is `${cluster.ingress}`, but